pantaluna/esp32_mjd_components/components/mjd_lorabee/README.md

 ## LoraBee board + Parallax XBee Adapter Board
 [Goto the _doc folder for photo's and documents.]

 The SODAQ LoraBee board is basically an XBee breakout board that contains a Microchip RN2843A Lora module (note the subversion "A").
 The Microchip RN2483A module contains a Semtech SX1276 Lora transceiver chip.
-As far as I am aware the LoRaBee only uses the pins VCC, GND, RX & TX of the Microchip RN2483A module.
+As far as I am aware the LoraBee only exposes the pins VCC, GND, RX & TX of the Microchip RN2483A module.

 The antenna connector type of the LoraBee is SMA male (inner pin).
 The supplied 868Mhz antenna connector type is SMA female (inner pin).

 Unfortunately the 2mm pin spacing of the LoraBee XBee board is not compatible with the 2.54mm (0.1") pin spacing of a standard breadboard.

-We have to use the Parallax XBee Adapter Board 32403 which breaks out the Xbee pins to breadboard-compatible pins.
+We have to use the Parallax XBee Adapter Board 32403 which breaks out the XBee pins to breadboard-compatible pins.